Dubai is so pretty it’s making us blush…

 Photo: Siegfried Layda/Getty Images

-#7: This photo of a crowded Dubai beach shows just how clear the shallow end of the Dubai ocean is (and makes us miss the winter months).
+#7: This photo of a crowded Dubai beach shows just how clear the shallow end of the Dubai ocean is.

 Photo: Martin Barraud/Getty Images